hhaysmit/hhaysmit.github.io/boots-notes.md

 * Prefer `===` to `==` and `!==` to `!=`
 * Declare all of your variables at the top of their scope.
 This reflects the way that JS is interpreted.
 (See: hoisting)
 * Be sure to write tests!
 * reduce accepts a second parameter - the starting value.
-See it on [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+See it on [mdn](https://developer.mozilla.org/en- US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+* Stylistic thing - please put spaces before the conditions of `if`, `while` and `for` loops.

 ## Chapter 2
 ### triangleLoop